Generate. Compose. Test. Optimise. Ship.

 Click the button below to run the first iteration and watch the score arc build.

-The prompt: a customer support agent handling billing disputes.
-A customer emails about an unexpected charge on their statement.
-The prompt needs to acknowledge the concern, commit to investigating, and respond in structured JSON — no speculation, no invented commitments, no over-promising.
+The prompt is a support agent handling billing disputes.
+A customer writes in about a charge they don't recognise.
+The agent has to acknowledge the concern, commit to investigating, and reply in clean JSON, with no speculation and no invented promises.

 64/100